Skeletal fluorosis

 Skeletal fluorosis is a bone disease caused by excessive accumulation of fluoride leading to weakened bones.
 In advanced cases, skeletal fluorosis causes painful damage to bones and joints.
+Symptoms include the increased frequency of fractures and impaired joint mobility.
+Side effects include ruptures of the stomach lining and nausea.
+Fluoride can also damage the parathyroid glands, leading to hyperparathyroidism, and a higher blood calcium concentration.
+Common causes of fluorosis include the inhalation of fluoride dust or fumes by workers in industry and consumption of drinking water with unsafe fluoride levels.
+Fluorosis can also occur as a result of volcanic activity.
+As of now, there are no established treatments for skeletal fluorosis patients.
+However, it is reversible in some cases, depending on the progression of the disease.
+Fluorosis is most widespread in India and China.

 Symptoms

 Symptoms are mainly promoted in the bone structure.
 Due to a high fluoride concentration in the body, the bone is hardened and thus less elastic, resulting in an increased frequency of fractures.
 Other symptoms include thickening of the bone structure and accumulation of bone tissue, which both contribute to impaired joint mobility.
 Ligaments and cartilage can become ossified.
 Most patients with skeletal fluorosis show side effects from the high fluoride dose such as ruptures of the stomach lining and nausea.

 Fluoride can also damage the parathyroid glands, leading to hyperparathyroidism, the uncontrolled secretion of parathyroid hormones.
 These hormones regulate calcium concentration in the body.
 An elevated parathyroid hormone concentration results in a depletion of calcium in bone structures and thus a higher calcium concentration in the blood.

-As a result, bone flexibility decreases making the bone more susceptible to fractures.
+The clinical symptoms of fluoride toxicity in the bones are indistinguishable from arthritis.
+Even low level exposure to fluoride can cause or worsen the symptoms in consumers with vulnerable genotypes.